Han434/financeBest/documents/userStories.md

 As a User, I would like to view my profile, so that I can access my own information.

+As a User, I would like to view the setting, so that I can change things according to my preferences.

+As a User, I would like to view home page, so that I can learn about the company.

 ## Business Owner

 As a user who own a business, I would like to create my own business, so that I can manage my business.